cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ### 6. Start the Unbound Container

-Start the **Unbound** container on the `unbound-net` network with the fixed IP address `10.89.10.100`.
+Start the **Unbound** pod on the `unbound-net` network with the fixed IP address `10.89.1.250`.
 This IP address will be useful for configuring firewall rules later.

 ```bash
 podman kube play --replace \